Findomain/Findomain/docs/INSTALLATION.md

 The first step is get your Facebook application token.
 You need to create a Webhook, follow the next steps:

 1. Open https://developers.facebook.com/apps/
-2. Click in "Create App", put the name that you want and send the information.
+2. Click in "Create App", select "None" and then "Next".
+3. Put the "Display name" that you want and click "Next".
-3. In the next screen, select "Configure" in the Webhooks option.
+4. In the next screen, search for "Webhooks" and click on "Set up".
-4. Go to "Configuration" -> "Basic" and click on "Show" in the "App secret key" option.
+5. Go to "Configuration" -> "Basic" and click on "Show" in the "App secret key" option.
-5. Now open in your browser the following URL: https://graph.facebook.com/oauth/access_token?client_id=your-app-id&client_secret=your-secret-key&grant_type=client_credentials
+6. Now open in your browser the following URL: https://graph.facebook.com/oauth/access_token?client_id={your-app-id}&client_secret={your-secret-key}&grant_type=client_credentials

-**Note:** replace `your-app-id` by the number of your webhook identifier and `your-secret-key` for the key that you got in the 4th step.
+**Note:** replace `{your-app-id}` by the number of your webhook identifier and `{your-secret-key}` for the key that you got in the 4th step.

 6. You should have a JSON like: